 The primary objective of this study is to evaluate the growth, yield and quality of various Amaranthus varieties under the Prayagraj agro-climatic conditions.
 This evaluation focused on the key morphological traits such as plant height, leaf number, stem diameter, and root length, which are critical indicators of plant vigor and overall growth potential.
-Additionally, the study assessed nutritional parameters, including protein content, Vitamin C, β-carotene, and essential minerals like calcium, iron, and zinc, which are vital for human health.
+Additionally, the study assessed nutritional parameters, including protein content, Ascorbic acid, β-carotene, and essential minerals like calcium, iron, and zinc, which are vital for human health.
 By evaluating these factors, the study aims to identify the best-performing Amaranthus varieties for the Prayagraj region, based on both agronomic and nutritional considerations.
 Varieties that perform well in terms of early maturity, high herbage yield and superior nutritional composition could significantly contribute to improving the dietary intake of local populations and provide a valuable crop for farmers looking to diversify their production systems.
 This research will not only help bridge knowledge gaps in Amaranthus cultivation but also pave the way for future breeding programs aimed at developing high-yielding, nutrient-rich varieties tailored to the specific needs of farmers in Prayagraj and similar agro-climatic zones.

 Materials and methods

 The study titled "Performance of Different Varieties of Amaranthus on Growth, Yield and Quality under Prayagraj Agro-Climatic Conditions" was conducted during the 2023-24 growing season at the Horticulture Research Farm, Department of Horticulture, Naini Agricultural Institute, Sam Higginbottom University of Agriculture, Technology, and Sciences (SHUATS), Prayagraj, India.
-The experiment aimed to evaluate the growth, yield and nutritional quality of eight distinct Amaranthus varieties, viz., Amaranthus Vlathankara, Amaranthus Pink Beauty, Arun Red Amaranthus, Amaranthus Milky, Amaranthus Cholai Green, Amaranthus Lalima Red, Amaranthus Kashi Cholai I and Amaranthus Kashi Suhaavani, under the specific agro-climatic conditions of the region.
-A Randomized Block Design (RBD) with three replications was used for the experiment, by assessing the growth parameters, including plant height, number of leaves per plant, stem diameter and root length, which is measured at 45 days after sowing (DAS).
-Yield parameters such as days to first harvest and herbage yield per plot were recorded, while nutritional quality was assessed by analyzing Total Soluble Solids (TSS), Vitamin C, β-Carotene, Fibre, Calcium, Iron, Zinc and Protein content.
+The experiment aimed to evaluate the growth, yield and nutritional quality of eight distinct Amaranthus varieties, viz., Vlathankara, Pink Beauty, Arun Red , Milky, Cholai Green, Lalima Red, Kashi Cholai I and Kashi Suhaavani, under the specific agro-climatic conditions of the region.
+A Randomized Block Design (RBD) with three replications was used for the experimentand varietal performance was assessed based on the growth, yield and quality parameters.
+Plant height (cm), number of leaves per plant, stem diameter (mm) and root length (cm) was measured at 45 days after sowing (DAS).
+Yield parameters such as days to first harvest and herbage yield per plot (kg) were recorded, while nutritional quality was assessed by analyzing Total Soluble Solids (TSS), Ascorbic acid, β-Carotene, Fibre, Calcium, Iron, Zinc and Protein content.
 The collected data were subjected to statistical analysis using ANOVA to determine significant differences between the varieties.

-Results and Statistical Analysis
+Results and Discussion

-The following section outlines the findings from the evaluation of eight Amaranthus varieties under the agro-climatic conditions of Prayagraj.
-The data focus on key growth, yield and quality parameters, providing insights into varietal performance and statistical reliability, which are represented in Table 1, Table 2 and are illustrated on Figure 1.
+In the present investigation, data focused on key growth, yield and quality parameters, providing insights into varietal performance and statistical reliability, which were represented in Table 1, Table 2 and illustrated on Figure 1.

 Plant height is the primary indicator of vegetative vigour and biomass accumulation.
-The recorded heights among the eight varieties studied ranged from 19.61 cm (Amaranthus Pink Beauty) to 35.00 cm (Arun Red Amaranthus).
-The significant superiority of Arun Red Amaranthus in plant height suggests a strong inherent genetic potential for vertical growth, which likely supports better light interception and enhanced photosynthetic activity (Barwal, 2007).
-This varietal performance aligns with the findings of Ochieng et al. (2019), who reported that taller plants typically exhibit more robust growth and improved yield potential of amaranthus.
+The recorded heights among the eight varieties studied ranged from 19.61 cm (Pink Beauty) to 35.00 cm (Arun Red ).
+The significant superiority of Arun Red in plant height suggested a strong inherent genetic potential for vertical growth, which likely supported better light interception and enhanced photosynthetic activity (Barwal, 2007).
+This varietal performance aligned with the findings of Ochieng et al. (2019), who reported that taller plants typically exhibit more robust growth and improved yield potential of amaranthus.

 Figure 1.
 Graphical representation on the growth performance of different Amaranthus varieties